developwithpassion/extension/README.md

-# extension
+# Extension Library

-## Status

-**Unreleased**
+The `Extension` library encapsulates the use of the `extend` method.
+This allows for an alternate means to be used in the future that doesn't have the performance issues of extending an object at runtime.

 NOTE: Dependencies are linked locally in the development environment via the [`path_gem` library](https://github.com/Sans/path-gem).
-Dependencies aren't installed by RubyGems, and some dependencies aren't yet published.
+Development dependencies aren't installed by RubyGems.

 ## Usage